 - "For the Birds" by Richard Miron | streaming on Netflix - This documentary is an underrated gem.
 I went into it thinking that it was going to be a straightforward story about a mentally ill woman who can't stop collecting birds, but it became so much more than that.
 It's a meditation on love, loss, and what makes life meaningful.
 Miron tells the story in a way that is truthful but never unkind.
 The careful editing (by Miron and Jeffrey Star) gives a wealth of different perspectives and makes every character sympathetic.

-Honorable Mentions: "For Sama," "Varda by Agnès," "Knives Out," "Long Shot," "The Last Black Man in San Francisco," and "Her Smell."
+Honorable Mentions: "For Sama," "Varda by Agnès," "Knives Out," and "Long Shot."
 I'm sorry to say that I really didn't love "Little Women" or "Hustlers" as much as everyone else.

 I feel like I watched a lot of TV this year, but there's still so much that I haven't seen (like "Dickinson," "Euphoria," and "When They See Us").
 My favorites were actually kind of surprising.
 Despite great performances, I thought "The Morning Show" was a shiny, expensive turd that had nothing interesting to say.
 It's a real shame to see it get another season when "Tuca & Bertie" was tragically cut short.
 With so many different streaming platforms and endless content, some of the best shows got buried.